noahgrant/resourcerer/README.md

 ```

 The resource will only get force-requested when the component mounts; the `force` flag will get ignored on subsequent updates.
 If you need to refetch after mounting to get the latest resource, use [refetch](#refetching).

+This behavior is similar to the behavior you get with [cache invalidation](#cache-invalidation).

 ### Custom Resource Names